jburse/jekejeke-devel/README.md

 # What is this?

-Thism repository contains Prolog text excerpts from the Jekejeke Prolog source.
+This repository contains Prolog text excerpts from the Jekejeke Prolog source.
 Here and then you might see other artefacts such as Java code, SQL code, XML documents, etc...